Service Members and Their Family

 What is a voting residence and why is it important?

 Your voting residence is within your state of legal residence or domicile.
 It is the address that you consider your permanent home and where you had a physical presence.
-Your state of legal residence is used for state income tax purposes, and determines eligibility to vote for federal and state elections and qualification for in-state tuition rates.
+Your state of legal residence is used for state income tax purposes, determines eligibility to vote for federal and state elections, and qualification for in-state tuition rates.

 State of legal residence and voting residence are sometimes mistaken for home of record.
 While your voting residence may be the same as your home of record at the beginning of your military career, you need to update your voting residence if you change your legal residence or domicile at any point.

 To claim a new legal residence or domicile, consult your legal counsel or military legal assistance office, as there may be other factors to consider, such as tax implications.

 You may only have one legal voting residence at a time.